 Malia Herman

-My name is Malia Herman, and I am running for the Maplewood Township Committee.
-I am a 10-year resident of Maplewood, married 16 years to a West Orange native, and the mom of two kids — grades 6 and 8 — and two dogs.
+A little about me, and why I am running… I am a 10-year resident of Maplewood, married 16 years to a West Orange native, and the mom of two kids — grades 7 and 9 — and two dogs.

 It was, as it turned out, the perfect place for my non-typical family to make our home.